Free HR Services from our Employee Relations Experts. Find out more.

 What can my business do?

-Butterworth says in developing a drug and alcohol policy, employers should consider a consultative approach to managing worker impairment, including providing equal opportunities for all workers regarding prescribed medications.
+In developing a drug and alcohol policy, employers should consider a consultative approach to managing worker impairment, including providing equal opportunities for all workers regarding prescribed medications.
+This can be challenging way of thinking, because businesses may be used to yes or no, or a black and white approach.

 Under new workers compensation laws, which came into effect on July 1, 2023, businesses are also required to integrate injury management strategies into their policies and procedures.

-“There is plenty to consider in this area, so it is best to seek advice on how to approach a new policy on medicinal cannabis,” Butterworth says.
+Given the various considerations in this area, it is best to seek advice on how to approach a new policy on medicinal cannabis.

 What is the current law on medicinal cannabis?